syncfusion-content/windowsforms-docs/WindowsForms/Localization/localization.md

 {% endtabs %}

-7)   The following code example is the result:
+7)   The following code example is a reference to assign Localization string

 {% tabs %}